Strategic Brief, Decision-Layer Architecture for Agentic AI

 How We're Selling

 A direct enterprise sales motion anchored in existing relationships, co-sold by FDEs who demonstrate technical value early in the cycle.
-The product ladder drives expansion: land with DSP, grow through MDS, graduate to Agentic.
+The product ladder drives expansion: land with CONNECT, grow through CORE, graduate to ALPHA.
 Fund administrators and real assets consultancies are the high-leverage channel partners.
-Recommendation: the FDE-led AI readiness assessment is the opening move in every Phase 01 sales cycle, productized to fixed scope and repeatable output before the first EMEA pod is hired.

 Primary motion